jon-jacky/PyModel/samples/Socket/README.txt

   configuration files that select particular behaviors of the model program.

-- stepper, stepper_o, stepper_a, and stepper_s: four different
+- stepper, stepper_d, stepper_o, stepper_a: several steppers (also
-  steppers (also called test harnesses or adapters) that use the model program and scenarios to test actual sockets on localhost (via the Python standard library socket module).
-Also, stepper_util, code used by all four steppers.
+  called test harnesses or adapters) that use the model program and scenarios to test actual sockets on localhost (via the Python standard library socket module).
+Also, stepper_util, code used by all steppers.

+- msgsizes: a module that investigates how socket behavior depends on message size.

 - socket_simulator and select_simulator: simulators that can
   optionally replace the Python standard library socket and select modules in the steppers.
 The simulators can be configured to demonstrate a great deal of nondeterminism and concurrency, even with small messages.
-The select_simulator is used with socket_simulator when stepper_s is used.

 - test, test_viewer, test_stepper, test_msgsize, etc.: several test
   scripts that invoke various combinations of these modules.